publishing.co.uk

 Last reviewed by Robert Prime — May 2026

 Paid editorial reviews confuse a lot of authors because they're sold as interchangeable when they're not.
 Here's the plain comparison, and a clear rule for choosing.
+Prices and turnaround times below are indicative and change regularly — verify each service's current rate on its own site before you buy.

 The comparison (2026)